Pulled pork is a barbeque staple. And since it’s usually cooked in bulk, no one worries about how much pulled pork per person is needed.

 One of the many great things about pulled pork is that it is versatile.
 If you find yourself with leftovers don’t despair!
 You have a whole world of options before you.
 The very first thing you need to do is store your leftover pulled pork safely.

-Place the pork into an airtight bag or container and pour the cooking juices over the meat.
+Place the cooked pulled pork into an airtight bag or container and pour the cooking juices over the meat.
 Give it a bit of a shake to coat all of the pork.
 These juices will help keep the pork moist.

 Once in an airtight container, you can keep it in the refrigerator or freezer.
 In the fridge, you can keep it for a few days.
-In the freezer, you can keep the pork for around 3 months.
+In the freezer, you can keep the cooked pulled pork for around 3 months.

 When you’re ready to eat you could use the pulled pork in a sandwich, on a pizza, for nachos, or as a topping for mac and cheese.